pshriwise/DAGMC/docs/intro/index.rst

 **Disadvantages of Surface Mesh (Triangles)**

-1. **Limited Volume Representation**: Surface meshes do not capture the internal volume of the object directly, which can limit their applicability for simulations involving volumetric phenomena.
+1. **Limited Internal Representation**: Surface meshes do not capture proprety and field variation within the volume of the object directly, which can limit their applicability for simulations involving volumetric phenomena.

-2. **Ray Tracing Operations**: While particles are able to travel from one surface to another in a volume containing a low- or zero-density material, the ray tracing operations involved in this process can be computationally expensive compared to adjacency search when traversing volumetric elements.

-3. **Less Accurate Volume-based Results**: Since surface meshes do not directly model the volume of the object, simulations relying on volumetric quantities may yield less accurate results compared to volumetric meshes.
 Extrapolating volume-based information from surface meshes can introduce uncertainties and approximation errors.

+2. **Ray Tracing Operations**: While particles are able to travel from one surface to another in a volume containing a low- or zero-density material, the ray tracing operations involved in this process can be computationally expensive compared to adjacency search when traversing volumetric elements for volumes with higher collision densities.
 **Advantages of Volumetric Mesh (Tetrahedra)**

 1. **Volume Representation**: Volumetric meshes directly represent the internal